*This article was originally released in June 2023 and updated with additional material in October 2024.

 The U.S. tequila market is poised to outpace the growth of the total spirits category on a global scale between 2022 and 2027, with an expected compound annual growth rate (CAGR) of 9% during that period.
-It is expected that tequila will become the most valuable subcategory in the U.S. spirits market in 2023, overtaking vodka and whiskey.
+Tequila overtook whiskey as a valuable subcategory in the U.S. spirits market in 2023, with sales totaling $6.5 billion and whiskey sales trailing behind at $5.3 billion, according to the Distilled Spirits Council of the US (DISCUS).

 How Big Is the Tequila Market in the United States?

-Tequila in the U.S. is currently led by mainstay brands such as Jose Cuervo, Patron, 1800, and Hornitos, but the category is being pushed forward even further by high-growth brands like Casamigos, Cincoro, Teremana, Lobos1707, and Milagro.
-Each of these high-growth brands saw their 9-liter case volumes grow by at least 40% from 2019 to 2021.
-The states responsible for highest sales of 9L cases of tequila are:
+Tequila in the U.S. is currently led by mainstay brands such as Jose Cuervo, Patron, Casamigos, Don Julio, and 1800, but high-growth brands like Lunazul, Milagro, Mi Campo, and Gran Coramino are pushing the category forward.
+Each of these high-growth brands saw their 9-liter case volumes grow by at least 28% from 2022 to 2023, with 400 Conejos Mezcal leading at 75.9% growth in that timeframe.
+The states responsible for the highest sales of 9L cases of tequila are:

 The states and territories responsible for selling the most tequila cases per capita included: